askarovamari/tableau_challenge/README.md

 **Step 4**

 Diving into the data, I analyzed trand of hours when bikes are rented based on seasons of the year.
 One common trend that is being observed throughout the year is that 8 am and 6 pm are the peak hours as it links to rush hours, when most of the people commute to work/school.
-However, comparing the winter and summer graphs we can coclude that Number of rides is obviously rising towards summer and then dropping closer o winter time.
+However, comparing the winter and summer graphs we can conclude that Number of rides is obviously rising towards summer and then dropping closer o winter time.
 That is most likely driven by weather conditions in New York.

 <img width="452" alt="Raw data" src="https://github.com/askarovamari/tableau_challenge/blob/main/Peak%20hours%20by%20seasons.png">